China Food Importers: How Do You Contact Them?

 - Participate Actively in Marketing: Be prepared to contribute to marketing campaigns, including live streaming, influencer partnerships, and trade show participation.

-By understanding these trends and meeting the conditions set by Chinese food importers, you can successfully enter and grow in the lucrative Chinese food market.
+By understanding these trends and meeting the conditions set by Chinese food importers, you can successfully enter and grow in the growing Chinese food market.

 What Does a Classic Distribution Plan in China Look Like?